marketconnect/mc_dashboard/rules_and_conventions.md

     b. `services`: Abstract classes (interfaces) that define the behaviors needed by higher layers.

   - **Rules**:
     - Services in `domain` are typically written as interfaces (or abstract classes).
+    - One service cannot use any layer except the `infrastructure` layer.
+It cannot use another `service` also.
     - Services do not define their own interfaces in domain/services/.
 Instead:
       - Each ViewModel defines interfaces for the services it uses.
       - Each Service defines interfaces for the API clients and repositories it interacts with.